-7.2.15 TERMINATE DF
+7.2.16 TERMINATE DF

 This optional command (announced in Life Cycle Status indicator in Historical bytes) sets the Life Cycle Status indicator to 03 and puts the card into initialisation state.
-The behaviour of the application is similar to the termination state, no commands can be used except SELECT FILE, which return specific status bytes (6285).
-After a selection an ACTICATE FILE command is possible.
+The behaviour of the application is similar to the termination state, no commands can be used except SELECT, which return specific status bytes (6285).
+After a Reset of the card and a new selection an ACTICATE FILE command is possible.
 That command is designed to renew a card in case of blocked passwords or other problems.
-The command is allowed after correct verification of PW3 (Admin-PW) or secure messaging (SM) if PW3 is disabled.
+The command is allowed after correct verification of PW3 (Admin-PW) or secure messaging (SM) if PW3 is available.

-If PW3 is blocked or not accessible (e. g. memory failure) and SM is disabled, then TER-ICV = RND MINATE can be used without access conditions.
+If PW3 is blocked or not accessible (e. g. memory failure) and SM is disabled, then TER-MINATE can be used without access conditions.
 This prevents the card from any status that makes it unusable.

 CLA 00 / 0C

 INS E6

-P1 P2 00
+P1 00

 P2 00

 Lc Empty

-Data field Empty
+Data Empty

+field

 Le Empty